terminusdb/terminusdb/API.md

 ```

-## Create Database
+## 2. Create Database

 Creates a new database with the requested id in the terminus db server

 POST http://terminus.db/DBID

+where DBID is the ID of the new DB

 ```
 curl -d "@my-db.json" -X POST http://localhost/tcre/
 ```
-where DBID is the ID of the new DB

 ### Arguments
+A document of type terminus:Database is wrapped in a terminus:APIUpdate document and sent to the Terminus DB Server

-POST: Content-Type: application/json
+Content-Type: application/json

 ```
 {